joshplotkin/modeling-football-outcomes-2019/README.md

   * how to handle early in the season vs. later? maybe start out building model for weeks 8-17?
   * how to handle playoffs vs. regular season?
   * how to figure out how to incorporate injuries
+  * playoff scenarios: sometimes one team is motivated while another is not (or is tanking)
+    * week 17 can be tricky